Montigny, Calvados

 Montigny (/fr/) is a commune in the Calvados department in the Normandy region in northwestern France.

+Geography

+The commune is made up of the following collection of villages and hamlets, Les Longs Baux, Le Mesnil le Noble and Montigny.

+The river Ajon is the only watercourse that flows through the commune.

+The commune is on the border of the area known as Suisse Normande.

 Twin towns – sister cities

 Montigny, along with eight other communes, Amayé-sur-Orne, Maizet, Avenay, Préaux-Bocage, Maisoncelles-sur-Ajon, Sainte-Honorine-du-Fay, Vacognes-Neuilly and Montillières-sur-Orne, is a member of The ICL Val Orne, which has organised being twinned with: